Blockage of upper airway

-The airway can become narrowed or blocked due to various causes, including:
+The airway can become narrowed or blocked due to many causes, including:

-in which the trachea or throat swell closed, including allergic reactions to a , peanuts, antibiotics (such as penicillin), and blood pressure medications (such as ACE inhibitors)
+in which the trachea or throat swell closed, including allergic reactions to a , peanuts, antibiotics (such as penicillin), and blood pressure medicines (such as ACE inhibitors)

 (infection of the structure separating the trachea from the esophagus)

 Foreign bodies, such as peanuts and other breathed-in foods, pieces of a balloon, buttons, coins, and small toys

 Vocal cord problems

 Symptoms vary, depending on the cause.
 But some symptoms are common to all types of airway blockage.
 These include: